Skip to Main Content

 Friesland's Farm-to-Table Standard

 Beetsterzwaag is a small Friesian village that punches well above its size in terms of dining recognition.
-The wooded estates and quiet lanes of this part of Friesland have long attracted a certain kind of traveller — one who is after calm rather than spectacle — and the dining scene has followed suit.
+The wooded estates and quiet lanes of this part of Friesland have long attracted a certain kind of traveller, one who is after calm rather than spectacle, and the dining scene has followed suit.
+Bistro Nijeholt is a restaurant in Beetsterzwaag, Netherlands, serving Modern European Bistro cuisine at about $65 per person.
 Bistro Nijeholt, at Van Harinxmaweg 10, fits that pattern precisely: a farm-to-table address operating at the €€ price tier, holding back-to-back Michelin Bib Gourmand recognition in 2024 and 2025, and scoring a 4.3 on Google across its guest reviews.
-In the context of what Beetsterzwaag offers, that combination of accessibility and critical approval is what positions it as a reference point in the village rather than just one option among many.
+In the context of what Beetsterzwaag offers, that combination of accessibility and critical approval is what makes it a noteworthy option in the village.

 The Farm-to-Table Context in the Dutch Northeast